CommonGateway/.github/CONTRIBUTING.md

 Thank you, the Common Gateway community!

 # License and Copyright Attribution

-When you open a Pull Request to the Common Gateway project, you agree to license your code under the [EUPL license](../LICENSE).

 Be sure to you have the right to do that (if you are a professional, ask your company)!